MicrosoftDocs/altspace-vr/altspace-vr/tutorials/group-features.md

 ## FAQ

-**Q: I’m having trouble filling out the fields in groups.
-What do they mean?**
+### I’m having trouble filling out the fields in groups.
+What do they mean?

 (*You can hover over the green “?” to get additional information about the fields that have them.)

 * **Name** – The name of the group that will be visible to all members.